noproplem/defcon_openctf_2018/firewalker_writeup/README.md

 # firewalker_3

-We didn't complete this challenge during the CTF, but were able to finish our solution afterwards.
-We tested it against a setup that we believe mimics the actual game setup.
-Same as firewalker_2, the  firewalker_3 flag endpoint `http://172.31.2.97:27392/flag-192ce834.txt` was protected by a BPF-based filter:
+Like firewalker_2, firewalker_3 also was about a BPF firewall rule.
+Unlike firewalker_2, this endpoint also talked SSL at the application layer.
+We didn't complete this challenge during the CTF, but were able to finish the firewall part of the challenge afterwards.
+We tested it against a setup that we believe mimics the actual game setup, but without the SSL layer.
+In firewalker_3, the flag endpoint `https://172.31.2.97:27392/flag-192ce834.txt` was protected by this BPF-based filter:

 ```
 Chain PORT_27302 (1 references)